Suing a City, County, or State for Injury: Special Rules

 • negligence related to health and safety inspections, and

-• negligence connected to injuries caused by unsafe conditions on government property if the government did not have notice of the conditions.
+• negligence connected to injuries caused by unsafe conditions on government property if the government didn't have notice of the conditions.

 In Pennsylvania, governmental employees and entities also enjoy certain immunities from liability.
 These immunities relate to: